 SEARAC advocates for the dignity and rights of Southeast Asian refugees with old criminal convictions to stay together with their families.
-We fight for policy changes to restore fairness and flexibility to immigration laws that make deportation mandatory and irreversible regardless of the individual circumstances of each case.
+We also fight for gubernatorial clemencies so that community members may be protected from deportations and receive meaningful reentry support.
+We’re creating policy changes to restore fairness and flexibility to immigration laws that make deportation mandatory and irreversible regardless of the individual circumstances of each case.
 Our advocacy is grounded in the principles of fairness, family, and second chances.

 SEARAC also fights to preserve our family-based immigration system.
 On average, more than 90% of Southeast Asian Americans who received green cards in 2017 did so because of family-based immigration, with more than 22,000 families benefiting from extended family visa sponsorship of siblings, parents, and adult children in 2016.